wp-plugins/wptouch/readme.txt

 == Installation ==

 = Pre 2.7 =
 Download, unzip, and upload the 'wptouch' folder and all its contents to your WordPress wp-content/plugins folder using FTP.
-Visit the plugin tab in the WordPress admin, and activate WPtouch.
+Visit the plugin tab in the WordPress admin, and activate *WPtouch*.
 You can then setup your plugin options by visiting the Settings - >WPtouch tab.

 = 2.7+ =
-You can now install WPtouch directly from the WordPress admin!
+You can now install *WPtouch* directly from the WordPress admin!

 = WordPress MU =
-If you'd like to use WPtouch with WordPress MU as a site-wide plugin, simple install the wptouch folder in the mu-plugins directory.
+If you'd like to use *WPtouch* with WordPress MU as a site-wide plugin, simple install the wptouch folder in the mu-plugins directory.
 Once complete, either move wptouch.php back a directory (into the mu-plugins directory), or create a symbolic link to it.

 Please visit http://www.bravenewcode.com/wptouch/ for comprehensive installation instructions.

-You can also checkout our Support Forums at http://support.bravenewcode.com to post questions and learn tips and tricks for WPtouch and our other plugins.
+You can also checkout our Support Forums at http://support.bravenewcode.com to post questions and learn tips and tricks for *WPtouch* and our other plugins.

 == Frequently Asked Questions ==

 = I thought the iPhone/iPod touch/Android shows my website fine the way it is now? =

 Yes, that's true for the most part.
 However, not all websites are created equal, with some sites failing to translate well in the viewport of a small mobile device.
 Many WordPress sites today make heavy use of different javascripts which significantly increase the load time of pages, and drive your visitors on 3G/EDGE batty.
-So we've come up with WPtouch, a lightweight, fast-loading, feature-rich and highly-customized "theme application" which includes an admin interface to let you customize many aspects of your site's presentation.
+So we've come up with *WPtouch*, a lightweight, fast-loading, feature-rich and highly-customized "theme application" which includes an admin interface to let you customize many aspects of your site's presentation.

 = Well, what if my users don't like it and want to see my regular site? =

-There's an option in the footer on WPtouch for your users to easily switch between the WPtouch view and your site's regular appearance.
+There's a mobile switch option in the footer on *WPtouch* for your users to easily switch between the *WPtouch* view and your site's regular appearance.
 It's that easy.
 We even automatically put a little snippet of code into your current theme which will be shown only to iPhone/iPod/Android visitors, giving them control to switch between the two site themes easily.

 = Will it slow down my blog, or increase my server load? =

 Not bloody likely!
 Unless of course you're getting slammed with all sorts of traffic because you've installed this sexy thang.
-The entire package for WPtouch is small (300kb or so).
+The entire theme files package for *WPtouch* is small (300kb or so without the screenshots).
 It was designed to be as lightweight and speedy as possible, while still serving your site's content in a richly presented way, sparing no essential features like search, login, categories, tags, comments etc.

 == Screenshots ==